velartrill/velartrill.github.io/orig/spirals/sparrowhawk/sparrowhawk.md

 "She's gone."
 Seven turns his headset off.
 "I just heard her door close.
 She didn't even bother hanging up.
 Gosh, she's in a hurry."

 "Okay, I'm starting to get a little creeped out."
-I pat the back of my pants where my pistol's stowed.
+I pat the band of my leggings where my pistol's tucked.
 "Your girls gonna take issue if I show my piece?"

 "Hang on."
 Seven unholsters a radio.
 "Lane four to MC-sec, be advised we may have a situation brewing.
 Trader is a friendly, I say again, trader is a friendly.
 Please monitor and be prepared to assist."